-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Analyzed In The Prior EIR XXI.
-MANDATORY FINDINGS OF SIGNIFICANCE a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? $\boxtimes$ b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? $\boxtimes$ c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? $\boxtimes$ Impact Discussion:

-a-c) The proposed application does not have the potential to degrade the environment or eliminate a plant or animal community.
+VVV MANDATORY FINDINGS OF GIONIFICANOS Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Analyzed In The Prior EIR XXI.
+MANDATORY FINDINGS OF SIGNIFICANCE a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? \boxtimes b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? \boxtimes c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? \boxtimes a-c) The project's participation in the San Joaquin Multi-Species Habitat Conservation and Open Space Plan (SJMSCP) will insure the project have a less than significant impact on the quality of the environment and wildlife habitat.
+The proposed subdivision will not have impacts that are individually limited, but cumulatively considerable.
+The proposed application does not have the potential to degrade the environment or eliminate a plant or animal community.
 The project would not result in significant cumulative impacts or cause substantial adverse effects on human beings, either directly or indirectly.